slarmoo/.github/profile/webServices/endpointTesting/endpointTesting.md

 });
 ```

 The `test` function takes a description as the first parameter.
 The description is meant to be human readable.
 In this case it reads: "test that equal values are equal".
 The second parameter is the function to call.
 Our function just calls the Jest `expect` function and chains it to the `toBe` function.
-You can read this as "expect false to be true", which is of course is not true, but we want to see our test fail the first time we run it.
+You can read this as "expect false to be true", which of course is not true, but we want to see our test fail the first time we run it.
 We will fix this later so that we can show what happens when a test succeeds.

 In order to run the test we need to install the Jest package using NPM.
 From the console install the package.
 The `-D` parameter tells NPM to install Jest as a development package.
 That keeps it from being included when we do production release builds.